JamieBort/Learning-Directory/Git/contributing/README.md

-# contributing
+# Contributing

-- All things related to contributing to Git (GitHub ?) repos.

 TODO: Create a contributing guideline to be shared here: https://github.com/JamieBort/LearningDirectory/tree/master?tab=readme-ov-file#contributing

+## Purpose

+All things related to contributing to Git (GitHub ?) repos.

 ## Resources to explore